-In 1974 H.H. the Sixteenth Gyalwa Karmapa appointed Lama Jampa to the Karma Kagyu Trust (UK) and in 1989 Dzokchen Ponlop Rinpoche requested him to serve on the editorial board of the Nalandakirti Journal of Rumtek Monastery.
+In 1974 H.H. the Sixteenth Gyalwa Karmapa appointed Lama Jampa to the Karma Kagyu Trust (UK) and and he is now a member of the international teaching faculty of the Karmapa International Buddhist Institute in Delhi.
 Lama Jampa regularly contributes articles to Tricycle magazine's on-line blog.

 Lama Jampa Thaye lives in Bayswater, London with his family.
-He maintains a busy annual programme of teachings, initiations and personal interviews at the request of his students.
+He maintains a busy annual programme of teachings, initiations for Dechen and other international dharma organisations and personal interviews at the request of his students.